nbariletto/nbariletto.github.io/_pages/about.md

 Recent News
 ======
-My poster, based on the paper "Posterior Consistency in Parametric Models via a Tighter Notion of Identifiability" (joint with Bernardo Flores and Stephen G. Walker), won a best paper award (second place) at the 14th International Conference on Bayesian Nonparametrics (June 2025, UCLA)!
+My poster, based on the preprint "Posterior Consistency in Parametric Models via a Tighter Notion of Identifiability" (joint with Bernardo Flores and Stephen G. Walker), won a best paper award (second place) at the 14th International Conference on Bayesian Nonparametrics (June 2025, UCLA)!
 You can read the article [[here](https://arxiv.org/pdf/2504.11360)].

 Ongoing research
 ======